 I grew up in North Wales and attended secondary school in Chester before reading English at the University of Oxford.
 Despite (or rather in order to rectify) my undergraduate failure to finish either Clarissa or Tristram Shandy, I came to Queen Mary in 1999 and completed an MA in Eighteenth-Century Literature and Romanticism.
 An AHRC-funded PhD followed (under the supervision of Markman Ellis) on horticultural networks and discourse in eighteenth-century London.
 Since that time I have held a one-year Fellowship in Garden and Landscape Studies at Dumbarton Oaks (Washington, DC).
 I currently work as a Lecturer in English Literature, as well as job-sharing the senior administrative role of e-Strategy Manager with Matthew Mauger.

-I also teach on the MA English Studies: Eighteenth-Century Literature and Romanticism pathway:
+- English Studies: Eighteenth-Century Literature and Romanticism pathway

 - the intellectual life and material cultures of the long eighteenth century